patricksongzy/corgi/README.md

 * Graph became more, and more dependent on threading for the backward pass, and the use of `Arc`, and `Mutex`.
 * Graphs do note store consumers at the moment.

+# BLAS
+* The BLAS feature can be enabled, and requires CBLAS if used.

 # Examples
 * Dynamic computational graph:
 ```rust